 Living Room Artist Residencies

-Over the last 12 months Creative Health has been working with Staffordshire Council, Wolverhampton Art Gallery and Staffordshire Association of Registered Care Providers (SARCP) to explore new models to support high quality arts activities for older people in care homes.
+Creative Health has worked with Staffordshire Council, Wolverhampton Art Gallery and Staffordshire Association of Registered Care Providers (SARCP) to explore new models to support high quality arts activities for older people in care homes.
 Living Room Artist Residencies enables Care Homes to commission professional artists to produce new contemporary artworks during 3-6 month residencies at their care settings.
 Click here to see the Living Room Artist Residency film.

 Living Room Artist Residencies: Woodford House